awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 #### EC2 Fleet example : Applying instance diversification on HPC tightly coupled workloads with EC2 Fleet instant mode

-In this part of the workshop we tackle a common workload for with EC2 Fleet provides benefit when running.
+In this part of the workshop you tackle a common workload for with EC2 Fleet provides benefit when running.

 {{% notice warning %}}
 Note that while using Spot Instances, most of MPI workloads, specially those that run for hours and do not use checkpointing, are not appropriate for Spot Instances.
 Remember Spot Instances are suited for fault tolerant applications that can recover from the loss and replacement of one or more instances.